 It’s easy to fall in love with a historic home or neighborhood.
 Historic homes have charm and beauty, as well as a historical significance – both architectural significance as well as ownership or event importance.
-Historical neighborhoods, like New Orleans’ French Quarter, offer a certain cache and appeal for many prospective homebuyers.
+Historical neighborhoods, like New Orleans’ French Quarterzfbzcuyqsybrvyararsyawfcfawwursr, offer a certain cache and appeal for many prospective homebuyers.
 Before jumping into purchasing a historic home, or buying into a historic neighborhood district, you’ll want to weigh the pros and cons.

 How do you know the home is historically significant?